Teahouse Treks

 Day 06: Trek from Deng to Namrung

-Today, the trail climbs gradually through forests, small villages, river crossings, and narrow valley paths.
-You will pass places such as Rana, Bihi Phedi, Ghap, and other settlements before reaching Namrung.
+Today’s trail climbs gradually through forests, small villages, river crossings, and narrow valley paths, passing through Rana, Bihi Phedi, Ghap, and a handful of other settlements before reaching Namrung.

 • Altitude: Namrung – approx. 2,630m / 8,629ft